codeforpakistan/toshakhana/README.md

 This respository represents an effort to digitize the Toshakhana 2002-2023 records released by the Cabinet of Pakistan in March 2023.

 Data contained in the document linked above has been digitally extracted using [Tabula](https://tabula.technology/), and then manually cleaned and tagged by hand.
+See the file [pdf-to-csv.ipynb](pdf-to-csv.ipynb) python notebook for how it is proecssed.

 The primary focus of this effort was to ensure that each amount (assessed value and retention cost) is available as a numerical value, suitable for calculations.